raghavsikaria/raghavsikaria.github.io/_posts/2020-06-20-time-series-analysis-and-prediction.markdown

 ## Deep Neural Networks

 Let us now try and dive into Deep Neural Networks.
 I have prepared 2 very basic networks - a simple convolutional neural network and a simple LSTM network.
 Neural Networks are notoriously famous for their complex backend and black-box nature!
-I'll be covering detailed analysis of these networks in upcoming weeks.
+I'll be covering detailed analysis of these networks in upcoming weeks and add more complex models also.
 For now, you may refer the code in repository and try them out yourself!
-Here are some results from the auto-generated Markdown reports I achieved from these models (Interactive plots of the below graphs can be found in HTML files in this model's assets in repository):
+Here are some results from the auto-generated Markdown reports I achieved from these models.
+The ones which might catch your attention are HPO pertaining plots, especially the iterations plot where you can see what all candidate hyperparameters are considered sequentially by the BHPO method over the course of its iterations.
+Convergence plot shows us the progress of our optimization function in BHPO with the best result till the latest iteration.
+Above all, take the results with a pinch of salt.
+The data span of 2 decades can not be used to generate any inference over a short forecast period.
+(Interactive plots of the below graphs can be found in HTML files in this model's assets in repository):

+### REPORTS

 ### Simple Convolutional Neural Network